Olo-S/3ai5/11/readme.md

 ## Abstract

 The project concerns a system that allows displaying photos from selected events.
+The list will include the event available for viewing.

 ## Data structure